 Gold plating is when a layer of gold is placed on to coat the surface of another metal.
 This is done by a process called electroplating.
 Gold plated jewelry is not 100% solid gold, so extra care should be taken to maximize its duration.

-How do I take care of my gold plated items?
+How do I take care of my gold plated and gold filled items?

-Anything plated will eventually tarnish with time and wear.
-To decrease the chances of fading out, here are easy ways on keeping the luster of your gold plated jewelry.
+Anything plated or filled will eventually tarnish with time and wear.
+To decrease the chances of fading out, here are easy ways on keeping the luster of your gold plated or gold filled jewelry.

 -Avoid spraying perfume or hairspray and any other chemicals on your jewelry.